fiverbeyond/In-Otter-Words/_posts/2025-6-1-restrictionists-I-think-I-understand-you.md

 continue to enjoy them the way you have in the past.
 You see immigration limits as a way to protect these things.

 ## You think of a nation the way you think of your house;
-Just as you have the right to decide who comes into your private house, the citizens of a nation have a right to decide who comes into their country.[^3]
+Just as you have the right to decide who comes into your private house[^3-a], the citizens of a nation have a right to decide who comes into their country[^3-b].
 You see this as an exercise of national sovereignty [^4].
 While you recognize that it might be noble or benevolent of a nation to allow immigrants in, you don't think there's any ethical obligation to do so.
 You see allowing immigration as a charitable act, one which greatly benefits the immigrant, but can sometimes cost the natives of a country.
 You may even feel proud that the United States has already gone above and beyond in allowing so many immigrants in[^5-a][^5-b].